What Other Parents Are Reading

 Medical Care and Your 1- to 3-Month-Old

-During these early months, you may have many questions about your baby's health.
-Most doctors have phone hours when you can call with routine questions, so don't hesitate to call with your concerns, no matter how small they may seem.
+During these early months, you might have many questions about your baby's health.
+Most doctors have phone hours when parents can call with routine questions.
+Don't hesitate to call with your concerns, no matter how minor they might seem.

-Of course, if you suspect illness, don't wait for phone hours — call your doctor immediately.
-As in the newborn period, illness at this age requires immediate attention.
+Of course, if you think your baby could have an illness, don't wait for phone hours — call your doctor immediately.
+As in the newborn period, illness at this age needs immediate attention.

 What Happens at the Office Visit